 Olivia Sabee's work is situated at the intersections of literature, history, and dance studies.
-Her research and teaching interests include the history of dance and theater, history of the book, Enlightenment studies, and eighteenth- and nineteenth-century French ballet asks questions about language and society.
-I am also particularly interested in the ways in which the publishing industry shaped the dissemination and reception of early modern dance texts and subsequently early modern dance theory, the subject of her first book manuscript, Ballet in the Age of the Encyclopédie.
+Her research and teaching interests include the history of dance and theater, history of the book, Enlightenment studies, and eighteenth- and nineteenth-century French ballet engages with questions about language and society.
+She is also particularly interested in the ways in which the publishing industry shaped the dissemination and reception of early modern dance texts, and subsequently early modern dance theory, the subject of her first book manuscript, Ballet in the Age of the Encyclopédie.
 She has won research fellowships including a Mellon-Council for European Studies Dissertation Completion Fellowship, and most recently, a NYU Center for Ballet and the Arts Resident Fellowship.

-Before coming to Swarthmore, I earned a high school diploma in Ballet from UNC School of the Arts, a B.A. in French from the University of Chicago, and a Ph.D. in French from Johns Hopkins University.
+Before coming to Swarthmore, she earned a high school diploma in Ballet from North Carolina School of the Arts, a B.A. in French from the University of Chicago, and a Ph.D. in French from Johns Hopkins University.
 During her graduate studies she was also a pensionnaire étranger at the École normale supérieure in Paris, a visiting student at Oxford University, and attended Bryn Mawr College's Institut d'études françaises d'Avignon.
 Early dance training came from Pacific Northwest Ballet School, Cornish College Preparatory Dance Program, and ARC School of Ballet in Seattle.
-Between 2008 and 2015, I taught ballet in a number of non-academic settings, including the American Dance Institute (MD), CityDance (DC), the Joffrey Academy of Dance, and Lou Conte Dance Studio, as well as movement for opera singers at the Peabody Institute.
+Between 2008 and 2015, she taught ballet in a number of non-academic settings, including the American Dance Institute (MD), CityDance (DC), the Joffrey Academy of Dance, and Lou Conte Dance Studio, as well as movement for opera singers at the Peabody Institute.
 She currently serves as co-chair of the Dancing the Long Nineteenth Century working group and on the advisory boards for Studies in Eighteenth-Century Culture, Dance Chronicle, and AIRDanza Review.